 There also are a number of stark differences in M&A litigation across jurisdictions.
-For example, outside of the United States, few jurisdictions allow individual stockholders to pursue broad class or collective actions on behalf of all similarly situated investors, and, in particular, few jurisdictions permit class actions that require investors to affirmatively 'opt-out' to avoid being bound by a judgment.
+For example, outside of the United States, few jurisdictions allow individual stockholders to pursue broad class or collective actions on behalf of all similarly situated investors, and, in particular, few jurisdictions permit class actions that require investors to affirmatively 'opt out' to avoid being bound by a judgment.
+Note, however, that certain European jurisdictions, including the UK and the Netherlands, have seen the emergence of collective action rules and procedures that apply in certain types of cases and that have similar features to class actions.
+The 'internationalisation' of US-style class actions may continue in the coming years.

 Jurisdictions also vary significantly on the extent to which they permit individual investors to pursue 'derivative' actions to recover damages incurred by the corporation (some allow broad derivative rights, some do not recognise the procedure at all, and still others provide for minimum ownership requirements or court approval before an investor will be permitted to proceed).

-Similarly, few jurisdictions permit stockholders to take broad pretrial discovery in M&A litigation, although most recognise some form of a books and records inspection right.
+Similarly, few jurisdictions permit stockholders to take broad pretrial discovery in M&A litigation, although most recognise some form of a books-and-records inspection right.
 The majority of courts also limit the ability of corporate defendants to resolve M&A litigation through early dispositive motion practice.